IML-DKFZ/medical-failure-detection-benchmark/README.md

+This repository was created on the basis of https://github.com/IML-DKFZ/fd-shifts.

 > Reliable application of machine learning-based decision systems in the wild is
 > one of the major challenges currently investigated by the field.
 A large